jaikushwaha7/Attention-Mechanism---What-and-Why-/Attention Mechanism  -- What and Why.md

-# How the term of Attention Mechanism was introduced and What and Why of Attention Mechanism
+# <center>How the term of Attention Mechanism was introduced and What and Why of Attention Mechanism

 <img src="https://github.com/jaikushwaha7/Attention-Mechanism---What-and-Why-/blob/main/img1.png" />

 ## Topics Covered

-1. <a href="#1.Introduction-of-seq2seq-models-and-application">Introduction-of-seq2seq-models-and-application</a>
+- 1. <a href="#1.Introduction-of-seq2seq-models-and-application" target = blank>Introduction-of-seq2seq-models-and-application</a>
 2. <a href="#2.References">References</a>
 3. <a href="#3.Application-of-Seq2seq-models">Application of Seq2seq models</a>
 4. <a href="#4.Basic-Structure-of-Seq2Seq-as-encoder-and-decoder.">Basic Structure of Seq2Seq as encoder and decoder.</a>